Mestrace/weather-modification/pages/about.md

 <!-- {% include feature/jumbotron.html objectid="https://cdil.lib.uidaho.edu/images/palouse_sm.jpg" %} -->

-{% include feature/nav-menu.html sections="Abstract;About the Authors;About the Collection" %}
+{% include feature/nav-menu.html sections="Authors;Abstract;About the Collection" %}

+## Authors

+John Adler is a 1st year MLIS student in UW hailing from Colorado.
+Previously, John worked with NOAA on various weather and climate missions.

+Yida Liu is a 1st year MLIS student in UW.
+Before joining the program, Yida was a software engineer on digital wallet and blockchain.

 ## Abstract